 There's a male model who did something similar to make himself look like Ken, and he's just as creepy.
 Despite this - or maybe because of it - he and Lukyanova do not like each other much, as seen here.

 The fact that Barbie dolls have, themselves, become vastly creepier looking in recent years makes this much worse.

 This "virtual" interview.
 Simon Mayo and Mark Kermode recorded an interview with Matt Damon and Paul Greengrass, then broadcast it a few weeks later... and this was the result.
 It's not exactly creepy, but it's incredibly... weird.

 This animatronic bottom-half-of-a-face.
 Would it be more frightening if it were actually speaking instead of making those awful random noises?
 You, the viewer, decide!

 In a promotional tie-in with Sprint Smallville produced a spin-off CGI series called "Smallville Legends: the Oliver Queen Chronicles" that fell really, really hard into the Uncanny Valley.

-The website Morph Thing.com allows users to morph two or more faces of celebrities and famous fictional characters.
-The mixes of these faces are a lot creepier and photo realistic, especially if Gollum's face is included.
+The website Morph Thing allows users to morph two or more faces of celebrities and famous fictional characters.
+The mixes of these faces became unsettling depending on who's in it, with a wide range of results.